BillCruise/LinearAlgebra/glossary.md

 3. The columns of A span ℝ<sup>m</sup>.
 4. A has a pivot position in every row.

-## 1.5 Solution Sets of Linear Systems
+## 1.5 - Solution Sets of Linear Systems

 A system of linear equations is said to be **homogeneous** if it can be written in the form Ax = 0, where A is an mxn matrix, and 0 is the zero vector in Rm.
 A homogeneous system always has at least one solution, namely, x = 0 (the zero vector in Rn).
 This zero solution is usually called the **trivial solution**.
 For a given equation Ax = 0, the important question is whether there exists a **nontrivial** solution.

+## 1.6 - Applications of Linear Systems

 ## 1.7 - Linear Independence